MoulyaJavali/Online-shopping-website/README.md

 # Online-shopping-website
-A online shopping project created using HTML and CSS
+An online shopping project created using HTML and CSS